-- get deemed receipts in other jurisdictions (except Ontario) for a preliminary prospectus and prospectus, - obtain automatic exemptions in other jurisdictions (except Ontario) equivalent to most types of discretionary exemptions granted by the principal regulator, or - register automatically in other jurisdictions (except Ontario).

-The Instrument also enables a credit rating organization to obtain a deemed designation as a designated rating organization in other jurisdictions (except Ontario).
+- get deemed receipts in other jurisdictions (except Ontario) for a preliminary prospectus and prospectus, - obtain automatic exemptions in other jurisdictions (except Ontario) equivalent to most types of discretionary exemptions granted by the principal regulator, or - register automatically in other jurisdictions (except Ontario).), - The Instrument also eneables aif the person or company is a credit rating organization, to obtain a deemed designation as a designated rating organization in other jurisdictions (except in Ontario).). - be deemed to have ceased to be a reporting issuer in other jurisdictions (except in Ontario).

-(2) Process - NP 11-202, NP 11-203203, NP 11-204 and NP 11-204205 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt, an automatic exemption-or, an automatic registration or a deemed designation as a designated rating organization in a passport jurisdiction.
-These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt or a discretionary exemption from the OSC or to register in Ontario or to obtain designation as a designated rating organization in Ontario.
+(2) Process - NP 11-202, NP 11-203, NP 11-204, NP 11-205 and NP 11-205-206 set out the processes for a market participant in any jurisdiction to obtain a deemed prospectus receipt, an automatic exemption, an automatic registration-or, a deemed designation as a designated rating organization, or to be deemed to cease to be a reporting issuer in a passport jurisdiction.
+These policies also set out processes for a market participant in a passport jurisdiction to get a prospectus receipt-or, a discretionary exemption or an order to cease to be a reporting issuer from the OSC or to register in Ontario or to obtain designation as a designated rating organization in Ontario.

 NP 11-203 also sets out the process for seeking exemptive relief in multiple jurisdictions that falls outside the scope of the Instrument.
 NP 11-203 applies to a broad range of exemptive relief applications, not just discretionary exemption applications from the provisions listed in Appendix D of the Instrument.
-For example, NP 11-203 applies to an application to be designated a reporting issuer, mutual fund, non-redeemable investment fund or insider.
-However, it does not apply to an application to be designated as a designated rating organization, specifically covered in NP 11-205.
-It also applies to an application for a discretionary exemption from a provision not listed in Appendix D of the Instrument.
+For example, NP 11-203 applies to an application to be designated a reporting issuer, a mutual fund, a non-redeemable investment fund or an insider.
+However, it does not apply to an application to be designated as a designated rating organization, specifically covered in NP 11-205,.
+It also applies or to an application for an order to cease to be a discretionary exemption from a provision not listed reporting issuer, specifically covered in Appendix D of the Instrument NP 11-206.

-Please refer to NP 11-202, NP 11-203203, NP 11-204 and NP 11-204205 for more details on these processes.
+Please refer to NP 11-202, NP 11-203, NP 11-204, NP 11-205 and NP 11-206 and NP 11-205 for more details on these processes.

-(3) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdiction in which you seek a deemed prospectus receipt, an automatic exemption or registration or a deemed designation as a designated rating organization.
+(3) Interpretation of the Instrument - As with all national or multilateral instruments, you should read the Instrument from the perspective of the local jurisdictionin which you seek a deemed prospectus receipt, an automatic exemption or registration or a deemed designation as a designated rating organization.
 For example, if the Instrument does not specify where you file a document, it means that you must file it in the local jurisdiction.
 In this policy, we generally use the term 'non-principal jurisdiction' instead of 'local jurisdiction'.